What is Multi-domain MDM?

 Unlike an inventory of parts, however, these independently established sources of master data often end up diverging if effort isn’t put in to maintain consistency.
 Inconsistency across “inventory” is a key defect in master and reference data and is a root cause in many business processes and analytical failures.

-10-Minute Demo of the TIBCO EBX Multi-domain Data Management Solution
+TIBCO EBX Overview Demo: Multi-domain Data Management

 2021 Gartner Magic Quadrant for Master Data Management Solutions